JairParra/Risk_Management_European_Options/README.md

-# Stats Methods for Financial Data (HEC Montreal) - Project 2: Risk Management
+## Risk Management: European Book of Options on the SP500
-# European Book of Options on the SP500
+## Stats Methods for Financial Data (HEC Montreal) - Project 2

 ### Authors
 - Hair Parra